emtee40/fdroid-wiki/Internal/Team-Calendar.md

 For username, enter your full F-Droid email address and for Location enter `https://hosted.mailcow.de/SOGo/dav/team@f-droid.org/Calendar/personal/`.

-After pressing Find Calendards, Thunderbird will ask you for your F-Droid email password.
+After pressing Find Calendars, Thunderbird will ask you for your F-Droid email password.

+## Gnome Evolution
+Open the calendar view, right-click on one of the items in the left pane and choose "New calendar".
+Select "CalDAV" as type.
+In the URL input, paste `https://hosted.mailcow.de/SOGo/dav/team@f-droid.org/Calendar/personal/` and as User specify your `@f-droid.org` address.
+Optionally specify an email address for invitations.

+As you cannot add to the teams calendar directly, you might need to repeat this for your own `@f-droid.org` calendar which you can keep "invisible" (to not see all self-created appointments twice).

 # Adding entries
 To add an entry to the team@ calendar, simply add something to your personal calendar and invite team@f-droid.org.
 All subscribed members will see the calendar event.